tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_select.md

 (1) These libraries are selectively built for [i3d-kinetics-400 model](https://tfhub.dev/deepmind/i3d-kinetics-400/1) with 8
-TFLite builtin ops and 3 Tensorflow ops.
+TFLite builtin ops and 3 TensorFlow ops.
 For more details, please see the [Reduce TensorFlow Lite binary size](../guide/reduce_binary_size.md) section.

 ## Known limitations